Denoising¶

 Trained Model¶

-You can download the trained model from here: CryoSiam denoising model (v1.0)
+CryoSiam denoising model (v1.0)

 cryosiam denoise_predict --config_file=configs/config_denoising.yaml

-What it does
+What this command does

-- Applies sliding‑window 3D inference (GPU/CPU)
+- Applies sliding-window 3D inference (GPU)

 Example Configuration File¶

-data_folder: '/scratch/stojanov/datatset1/tomograms'
+data_folder: '/scratch/stojanov/dataset1/tomograms'

-prediction_folder: '/scratch/stojanov/datatset1/predictions/denoised'
+prediction_folder: '/scratch/stojanov/dataset1/predictions/denoised'

 trained_model: '/scratch/stojanov/trained_models/cryosiam_denoising.ckpt'